David M. Reed

-David Mitchell Reed (born March 9, 1957) was the tenth diocesan bishop, and formerly suffragan bishop, of the Episcopal Diocese of West Texas.
+David Mitchell Reed (born March 9, 1957) is the retired tenth diocesan bishop, and formerly suffragan bishop, of the Episcopal Diocese of West Texas.

 Early life and education

 Reed was born on March 9, 1957, in Brownsville, Texas, the son of William Wesley Reed, Jr. and Olive Helen Polley.
 He was educated at the Episcopal Day School in Brownsville and later at Homer Hanna High School, from where he graduated in 1975.
 He later studied at the University of Texas at Austin and earned a Bachelor of Journalism in 1978 and then taught in a school for two years.
 After two years, he enrolled at the Seminary of the Southwest and studied for the ordained ministry, graduating in 1983 with a Master of Divinity.

 Ordained ministry

 Reed was ordained deacon on June 12, 1983, at the Church of the Advent in Brownsville, by the Suffragan Bishop of West Texas Stanley F. Hauser.
 He was then ordained a priest on January 13, 1984, by Bishop Scott Field Bailey at St Alban’s Church in Harlingen, Texas.
 He initially served as assistant rector of St Alban’s Church in Harlingen between 1983 and 1987, until he became rector of St Francis Church in Victoria, Texas, in 1987.
 He remained there until 1994 when he returned to St Alban’s Church, this time as its rector.
-He married Patricia Ann Kopec on June 18, 1988, and together have two children.
+He married Patricia Ann Kopec on June 18, 1988, and together they have two children.